Scalp Micropigmentation is a procedure that creates the illusion of thicker hair on the head.

 If you are unhappy with thin hair and a visible scalp, or have scarring that stands out from your natural hair coverage, micropigmentation may be an excellent solution.

 At SkinPerfect, we offer a wide range of services to keep our patients looking and feeling their best.
-To schedule your personal consultation and learn more about how scalp micropigmentation can help you, call (844) 898-1080, or fill out an online form at your convenience.
+To schedule your personal consultation and learn more about how scalp micropigmentation can help you, call or text (844) 898-1080, or fill out an online form at your convenience.
 SkinPerfect is pleased to offer this service at our Rancho Cucamonga location.

 You may never have thought you’d get a tattoo, but scalp micropigmentation uses ink similarly to the way in which that “Mom” tattoo does!